8th grade graduation will be June 8, 5pm-7pm, with a reception immediately after.

 Attention Rising 6th Graders,

 Acceptance letters went out, look for them in the mail.
 If you received an acceptance letter please confirm by calling the STEM office no later than May 19th.

 Also, interested Rising 7th and 8th Graders applications will be available in July.

 Live streaming of each school graduation can be viewed by clicking on the school name below.

 Friday, May 26, 2017 @ 6:00 pm

 Parents of students who are eligible to attend pre-kindergarten and kindergarten classes for the 2017-2018 school year should register their children now at the elementary school in their area.

-The Vance County Board of Education at its regular monthly meeting on April 17, approved a funding request of $10,219,321 for appropriations from Vance County for the 2017-2018 fiscal year.
+The Vance County Board of Education at its regular monthly meeting approved important facility changes for the school system beginning at the start of the 2017-2018 school year.